NobodyButMe-Haiya/Rebel-Cms-C-Sharp-Asp.net-Core-6/README.md

 # Why does SPA compare to  Normal Website

 1. Normal website do cache all those javascript , css and load lesser but loading time a bit higher.
-2. Normal javascript like vue , react load one time js field and maybe cache.
+2. Normal javascript like vue , react load one time js file and maybe cache.
 We don’t like cache for some purpose.

 # What will be odd  in this sample
  1. XHR error - reason , the server load the data but not async.
 So don’t worry about it  because you tooo fast clicking.

+# Most people said vue,react and angular the best for asp.net for spa?
+1. We no idea , we implement spa 10 years ago  without those thing .
+The last one using jquery same like this but no need those thing because not existed yet.
+2. The real spa is no website reload for all pages.
+Sorry we unsure how to manipulate hispter js library .
+We live in dom world not ref .
+3. We can easily use resources like php for spa purpose .
+Razor and hot reload give a bit life
 # What’s really problem in real life application moved to website.

 1. You have  10,000 product .
 A select box/ combo box in web wouldn’t handle this large data.
 If you need master-detail setup , rather clicked to open  to edit instead of one time add row  by row detail .